HighlanderRobotics/Highlanders-Training/AdvantageKit.md

 Running this amount of logging has performance overhead on the rio, using valuable cpu time each loop.
 Logging also requires a non-insignificant architecture change to our codebase by using an IO layer under each of our subsystems.
 While this does require some additional effort to write subsystems, it also makes simulating subsystems easier so it is a worthwhile tradeoff.

-We have not yet done significant on-robot r&d with AdvantageKit and need to assess the performance impacts of using it. *Update this section in fall 2023 once more development has happened*
+We have not yet done significant on-robot r&d with AdvantageKit and need to assess the performance impacts of using it.

 ### Resources